-A new Ariel Machine Learning Data Challenge has been launched on April 1st 2021: Machine vs Stellar and Instrument Noise
+A new Ariel Machine Learning Data Challenge was launched on April 1st 2021: Machine vs Stellar and Instrument Noise

-The results will be discussed at the Machine Learning and Principles and Practice of Knowledge Discovery in Databases ECML PKDD 2021.
+The results were discussed at the Machine Learning and Principles and Practice of Knowledge Discovery in Databases ECML PKDD 2021.

 Ariel Data Challenge Series launched in 2019 to build global community for exoplanet data solutions

 Ariel, has launched a global competition series to find innovative solutions for the interpretation and analysis of exoplanet data.
 The first Ariel Data Challenge invited professional and amateur data scientists around the world to use Machine Learning (ML) to remove noise from exoplanet observations caused by star-spots and by instrumentation.
 The Ariel ML contest has been selected as a Discovery Challenge by the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD).
 Over 100 international teams participated to the challenge.
 The winners were awarded at ECMLPKDD and EPSC-DPS 2019.
 Read here the results: Nikolaou N. et al. Lessons Learned from the 1st ARIEL Machine Learning Challenge: Correcting Transiting Exoplanet Light Curves for Stellar Spots .